 Remember, payments like groceries, gas, parking, utilities, day care, cable, taxes (if not included in your mortgage payment) are generally not included in your debt-to-income calculation.
-However, when you sit down to create your budget, be sure to include those items in your expense list.
+However, when you sit down to create a budget, be sure to include those items in your expense list.

 Divide your total monthly bills by your income.

 To get your ratio, divide the total of your monthly bills above by your pretax, gross monthly income.
 This calculation will result in a number that will reflect your DTI ratio as a percentage.
 For example, if the result of your calculation is 0.325, then your DTI is 32.5% when converted to a percentage.
-You can also use our DTI Calculator.
+You can also use our free DTI Calculator.

 What is considered a good DTI ratio?